| Macquarie River|| |

-- Zero for general security allocations until September 2020 when first general security allocation expected.
+- Zero for general security allocations until September 2020 when first general security allocation of 12% was made, increased to 18% in October.
 Full full town, domestic and stock and high security allocations announced on 1 July 2020 for Macquarie and Cudgegong Rivers.

 - Full access to all previously suspended Macquarie carryover water permitted on 14 August 2020.

-- Zero also for general security in 2019/20 and all carryover water was fully suspended.
+- Zero allocations for general security in 2019/20 and all carryover water was fully suspended.

-- Last general security allocation made in August 2017.
+- Last general security allocation (prior to September 2020) made in August 2017.

 - Reduced high priority (town, domestic and stock) and high security allocations for 2019/20.
 These were increased to 100% on 13 May 2020.

 - Initial transfer of water from Windamere to Burrendong Dam in January 2019.
-Inflows in first half of 2020 have delayed the second phase of the transfer (leaving the agreed 70 GL reserve in Windamere Dam) to at least February 2022.
+Inflows in 2020 have deferred indefinitely.
+The second phase of the transfer (leaving the agreed 70 GL reserve in Windamere Dam).